PoslinskiNet/ember-testing-guide/README.md

 # Time travelling

-From time to time, we need to ensure that our code will behave differently depending on the actual date/timezone context.
-With that said, for instance, our component presents date in the custom date format and we want to make sure it will work well in any given month - we need to let our test runner know that we are time traveling to the given date.
+From time to time, we need to ensure that our code behaves differently depending on the actual date/timezone context.Let’s assume our component presents date in the custom date format and we want to make sure it will work well in any given month.
+We need to let our test runner know that we are time travelling to the given date.
 How to do it?
 We can use a proper add-on that wraps **Timecop** library:

 ```
 ember install ember-cli-timecop